1. What should I do if I think my child has special educational needs?

 In addition to this you may discuss any concerns about your daughter’s progress with her Head of House who will refer her to the Inclusion Team if necessary.

 2. What do I need to know if my daughter already has special educational needs?

 More information on Manchester’s local offer can be found at: www.manchester.gov.uk/sendlocaloffer

-If your daughter does not have a Statement of Education Health Care Plan we will meet with you as and when necessary and you will be able to see us at any of the drop-in sessions of Parent’s Evenings.
+If your daughter does not have an Education Health Care Plan we will meet with you as and when necessary and you will be able to see us at any of the drop-in sessions on Parent/Carer Evenings.

 Should you wish to discuss anything, please contact the SENCO.

 3. How does the school know if students need extra help with learning?

 Whalley Range 11-18 High School values all its students.
 The School firmly believes that each student should be given equality of opportunity to achieve her full potential – spiritually, academically and socially – by recognising the uniqueness of each individual, providing a rich and varied learning experience for all and focusing on achieving the best possible outcomes.
 Each student, regardless of her ability, is entitled to a broad and balanced curriculum offer which is relevant to her educational needs.
 The curriculum offered should give all students a sense of achievement and thereby help them develop.

 - We foster an atmosphere in which SEND students feel valued and can develop a sense of confidence, self-worth and achievement

 - Students with learning difficulties are able to access their entitlement to a broad, balanced and relevant curriculum as part of the whole school community